Dismal Swamp, South Australia

 Dismal Swamp is a locality in the Australian state of South Australia located about 361 km south-east of the state capital of Adelaide and about 19 km north-west of the municipal seat of Mount Gambier.

 Boundaries for the locality were created in February 1999 for the “long established name.”
 The name Dismal Swamp was used as early as 1845 when Anthony Sutton used the name for an occupation license on land described as being near Tarpeena.
+It is possible the name was inspired by the Great Dismal Swamp in the United States of America.
 A school with the name operated from 1948 to 1954.